bproai/pieverse-desktop/README.md

 <div align="center">
   <img src="./src/assets/logo.svg" alt="PieVerse Logo" width="120" />
-  <h3>A Versatile Developer Toolkit & AI Assistant</h3>
+  <h3>A Versatile AI Assistant & Creative Workspace</h3>
-  <p>Combining database management, AI assistance, and development tools in one powerful desktop application</p>
+  <p>Empowering you with a dynamic, AI-powered personal assistant that enhances productivity, creativity, and collaboration in everyday life.</p>
 </div>

 ## ✨ Overview

-PieVerse Desktop brings together essential development tools, database management interfaces, and an AI assistant in a modern Tauri (Rust + React) desktop application.
-The app features a friendly anime-style avatar assistant with speech recognition capabilities, support for multiple database types, a Python sandbox environment, trend analysis, and a comprehensive prompt management system.
+PieVerse Desktop is more than just a toolkit—it's your personal AI companion and creative partner.
+Built with cutting-edge AI technology, PieVerse adapts to your unique needs, whether you're in a business meeting, solving complex problems, or exploring creative pursuits.
+The application combines intelligent assistance, dynamic UI customization, and innovative creative tools to help you unlock new possibilities.

 ## 🚀 Features

-### 🤖 Interactive AI Assistant Avatar
+### 🤖 AI Assistant Avatar
-- Floating, draggable anime-style avatar that provides AI assistance
+- A friendly, anime-style avatar that acts as your personal AI assistant.
-- Multiple facial expression animations (happy, thoughtful, excited, neutral)
+- Advanced speech recognition and natural language processing for smooth, intuitive conversations.
-- Multiple AI engine options:
+- Multiple AI engine options for different interaction styles:
   - **Rule-based mode**: Simple, predefined responses for basic queries
   - **GPT-4o mini**: Uses Whisper for STT, GPT-4o mini for text generation, and system's native TTS
   - **GPT-4o Realtime**: WebRTC streaming with voice-in/voice-out and Voice Activity Detection
   - **GPT-4o Realtime Mini**: Cost-effective version of the Realtime model with same voice capabilities
+- Digital double functionality: the avatar can represent you in meetings, social settings, and more.
-- Different UI workflows based on selected AI engine
+- Different UI workflows based on selected AI engine.
-- Record/playback capability for non-realtime modes
+- Record/playback capability for non-realtime modes.

+### 🎨 Creative Workspace
+- An interactive environment for brainstorming, drafting, and refining creative projects.
+- Collaborate with your AI assistant on novels, play scripts, drawings, music, or any artistic endeavor.
+- Adaptive tools and inspiring prompts lower the barrier to hyper-creative expression.
+- A platform that champions "meta creation" and "meta invention"—where your imagination is the only limit.

 ### 📝 AI Prompt Management
-- Create, edit, delete AI prompts and instructions
+- Create, edit, and organize prompts tailored to your needs.
-- Categorize prompts (Writing & Analysis, Finance & Markets, Code & Development)
+- Categorize prompts for diverse use cases such as creative writing, business analysis, and personal productivity.
-- Bulk import and export of prompts
+- Bulk import and export of prompts.
-- Toggle between SQLite and MySQL storage backends
+- Toggle between SQLite and MySQL storage backends.
-- Activation/deactivation of individual prompts
+- Activation/deactivation of individual prompts.
+- Seamless integration with cloud and local storage options.

 ### 📊 Trend Analysis & Signal Detection
-- Google Trends data visualization and analysis
+- Real-time financial data visualization and analysis with Google Trends integration.
-- Trend spike prediction and monitoring
+- Advanced algorithms for trend spike detection and forecasting.
+- Customizable dashboards and interactive charts that keep you informed of market shifts.
-- Signal breakdown with leading indicators
+- Signal breakdown with leading indicators.
-- Automated monitoring with customizable thresholds
+- Automated monitoring with customizable thresholds.
-- Export trend data to CSV format
+- Export trend data to CSV format.

 ### 🐍 Python Sandbox
-- Integrated Python environment for quick scripting and testing
+- Integrated Python environment for quick scripting and testing.
-- Monaco-based code editor with syntax highlighting and autocompletion
+- Monaco-based code editor with syntax highlighting and autocompletion.
-- Execute Python code and view results directly in the app
+- Execute Python code and view results directly in the app.
-- Pre-loaded libraries including pandas and numpy
+- Pre-loaded libraries including pandas and numpy.
-- Reset environment functionality
+- Reset environment functionality.

+### 🔄 Seamless Integration & Dynamic UI
+- A highly adaptive, voice AI-assisted frontend that personalizes your interface in real time.
+- Dynamic UI components that adjust based on your feedback and preferences.
+- Robust API settings, ensuring secure connectivity with various data sources and services.

-### 🔄 Database Management
+### 📂 Database & Data Management
-- MySQL connection and query execution
-- MongoDB integration
-- SQLite local database support
+- Integrated SQLite for local data storage along with support for MySQL and MongoDB.
+- Intuitive data migration and management tools for a streamlined experience.
-- Transfer data between MySQL and SQLite
+- Transfer data between MySQL and SQLite.
-- Intuitive SQL query interface with results display
+- Intuitive SQL query interface with results display.
+- Designed to keep your data secure, accessible, and in a system-approved location.

-### 🌐 API Settings
+### 🌐 API & External Connectivity
-- Configure and manage a local API server
-- Customize port settings
-- Start/stop service controls
-- RESTful API for prompt management
+- A RESTful API that supports prompt management and external integrations.
-- CORS support for cross-origin requests
+- Configurable settings to tailor API functionality to your needs.
+- Cross-origin resource sharing (CORS) support and secure connectivity options.
+- Start/stop service controls.

+## 🎥 Demo and Showcase

+We are preparing live and recorded demos to showcase how PieVerse enables you to conduct business meetings, solve complex problems, and engage in inspiring, open-ended discussions.
+These demos will highlight the app's elegance, smooth performance, efficiency, and the playful dexterity in juggling multiple tasks—all powered by a dynamic, AI-driven interface.

 ## 📦 Installation